JonasGrunau/practice-review/README.md

 My frontend is a simple NextJS Frontend with some shadcn components and tailwind for styling.
 I wanted to create a real login at first but realized this would have gone way beyond the scope of this challenge, so I faked it for now.
 The features that I implemented include:

-- User can submit review with rating, title and content
+- User can submit a review with rating, title and content
 - Administrator can "login" and see all reviews
 - Reviews can be filtered based on if they are read or not
 - Reviews can be sorted by creation date